-Our Corporate Procurement Strategy sets out our approach to procurement, and how it applies to all officers involved in procurement across the organisation, while our Contract Procedure Rules set out the standards to be adhered to during the procurement process.
+Conwy's procurement toolkit sets out the standards to be adhered to during the procurement process.
 The tender process asks specific questions around equality and the pre-qualification questionnaire requires evidence from contractors on specific equality information, upon which they are assessed for suitability.